slemonide/sj-es-dash-hello-world/README.md

 Right click on a web page and select "Inspect Element" or something similiar.
 Then select "Network".
 There, you would be able to see requests that web page makes.
 Try clicking some buttons to see if you can intercept some "POST" requests.

+You will get a cleaner picture if you do this while running a production version as it doesn't make any additional unrelated requests.

 Click on one and study "Request" and "Response".